gartzis/Fair-Network-Communities-through-Group-Modularity/README.md

     Once communities are identified, the unfairness and modularity of the communities can be computed by importing ithe relevant metric

     Example:
-    To compute the Unfairness and -Group Modularity metrics
+    To compute the Unfairness and Group-Modularity metrics
     ```python
     from modularityFairness import modularityFairnessMetric
     import networkx as nx